 University of San Francisco - Sacramento Campus

 The School of Education at the University of San Francisco's Sacramento campus offers one master's program that is focused on education.
 Prospective students can pursue a Master of Arts in Teaching with a teaching credential.
-The program consists of 36-40 credits and includes course material that meets the teaching credential education requirements that are set by the state's education authorities.
+The program consists of 34-40 credits, depending on the type of credential an individual pursues, and includes course material that meets the requirements that are set by the state's education authorities for either single or multiple subject teaching certification.
 Some of the course topics that students might encounter include teaching for diversity, education of exceptional children and education of bilingual children.

 Sacramento State - College of Education

 Prospective students at Sacramento State can choose from one of its 10 master's degree programs related to education.
-The programs are all Master of Arts in Education degree programs but have varying concentrations such as special education, educational leadership and curriculum and instruction.
-With these programs, students can choose to learn on-campus or through a hybrid format where most of the courses can be done online.
-A few common traits of these 30 to 45-credit master's programs are an education research course, field study, or a final thesis, project or exam.
+The programs are all Master of Arts in Education degree programs but have varying concentrations, such as curriculum and instruction, special education and educational leadership.
+With these programs, students can choose to learn on-campus, online or through a hybrid format where most of the courses can be completed online.
+A few common traits of these 30- to 45-credit master's programs are an education research course, field study, or a final thesis, project or exam.

 University of the Pacific - Benerd College